mailru/easyjson/README.md

         use snake_case names instead of CamelCase by default -stubs
-        only generate stubs for marshallers/unmarshallers methods -camel_case_functions
+        only generate stubs for marshallers/unmarshallers methods
-        generate functions with CamelCase names instead of under_score by default
 ```

 Using `-all` will generate (un-)marshallers for all structs in the file.
 By default, structs need to have a line beginning with `easyjson:json` in their docstring, e.g.: